Development impact AME approach

 BIO engages with (prospective) clients to enhance their E&S performance, with its E&S team offering advice, appropriate tools, and assistance in developing E&S action plans.

-In line with its commitment to environmental and social management, BIO requires that an environmental and social action plan (ESAP) is part of all its investment contracts.
-Almost all relate to E&S risk management and more than half include actions to address labour conditions.
 For high-risk projects, on-site visits are conducted by BIO or external experts to verify reporting and conduct independent assessments.
 Annual progress reports on the ESAPs are submitted by clients, showing the extent to which they remain on track.

 If insufficient progress is noted, BIO talks to its clients to identify the challenge, and to see how they can catch up on the ESAP's execution.